Alison Sherrod Alison Sherrod

 The retreat kicked off with a unique team-building game orchestrated by Mr. Duffy, involving students floating on "magic carpets" in the gym.
 This engaging activity promoted teamwork and communication skills, setting the tone for the retreat's collaborative atmosphere.

 The first session opened with a powerful message on decision-making in the context of one’s youth.
-Mr. Garner addressed the common misconception that older generations may not understand the struggles of young individuals.
 Drawing parallels from the disciples, likely teenagers themselves, he emphasized the need for guidance as they matured.
 The key takeaway: Jesus seeks disciples/students who can think critically.

 A highlight of Friday was a panel discussion with seasoned educators tackling five spiritual hot topics submitted by the student council.
 Topics included the importance of hope amidst change, interacting with friends of different values, strengthening accountability in friend groups, pursuing the Lord in worship beyond feelings, and maintaining faith in an uncertain future.
 The Q and A session that followed allowed students to delve deeper into these topics, making it one of the most anticipated segments of the retreat.

 Friday's sessions continued exploring our theme passage, emphasizing that following Jesus places individuals in vulnerable positions beyond cultural comforts.
-Mr. Garner highlighted the unconventional nature of this journey, stressing that it won't always align with practical reasoning.
-Following Christ, he explained, requires the development of critical thought and spiritual fitness for advancing the Kingdom of God.
+Following Christ requires the development of critical thought and spiritual fitness for advancing the Kingdom of God.

 The retreat left a lasting impact on students, reinforcing the importance of critical thinking, spiritual fitness, and envisioning a future of service.
 These lessons are expected to resonate with them as they enter the next season of their lives, with a renewed perspective on their roles as students and disciples of His Word.